 Our flat rate shipping charges are £3.75 for UK customers, £5.00 for European customers, and £8.00 for international customers.

 What are the delivery options?
 Are my orders tracked?

 We send all our parcels through Royal Mail.
-Individual parcels cannot be tracked, but if you want us to send your parcel by a trackable service, email me, and we can arrange it (at a little extra cost to you).
+Individual parcels cannot be tracked, but if you want us to send your parcel by a trackable service, email me, and we can arrange it (at an extra cost to you).
 This can be done regardless of your location.

 Will I have to pay a Customs fee on my parcel?
 Will you mark my parcel as a gift so that I don't have to pay Customs?